Ocean Viking rescue ship awaits port access in latest migrant standoff

 “A rescue ship is like an ambulance.
 People should be transported but not living on it,” MSF’s Berger said, adding that there was no certainty those on board could endure the wait Open Arms experienced, which would mean another week at sea.

-The European Commission has invited EU member states to show more “solidarity” and agree to take in migrants aboard the Ocean Viking, a spokeswoman said on Wednesday. [nL5N25H2F5]
+The European Commission has invited EU member states to show more “solidarity” and agree to take in migrants aboard the Ocean Viking, a spokeswoman said on Wednesday.

 No port except for Tripoli has welcomed the ship, the charities say.
 They regard the Libyan port as unsafe and fear the migrants would be thrown into detention centers and suffer human rights abuses if returned to the country.